-Public Council Meetings are generally held every other Tuesday evening at 7 p.m.
-Please be advised that due to the ongoing pandemic, meetings will take place digitally, via Zoom software or a dial-in feature.
-All are welcome to join as audience members for these digital council meetings.
+Public Council Meetings are generally held every 4 weeks on Tuesday evenings at 7 p.m.
+Please be advised that meetings take place as a hybrid model of in person and digital, via Zoom software or a dial-in feature.
+All are welcome to join as audience members for these council meetings.

 To view details on our Council Meetings & Minutes, visit: https://pcsp.civicweb.net/Portal/

 Carol returns to the position of Mayor very ready, with having already served in the role from 2017-2021, as well as having been the first Mayor of the Town of Portugal Cove after incorporation.
 A retired business operator and entrepreneur, she has also served as a member and commissioner for several provincial and federal boards including Canada Ports Corporation, St. John’s Ports Corporation, Human Rights Commission, among many more.
 An active volunteer, Carol has volunteered with the Association for New Canadians for over 20 years.
 In addition, she has served on the Association’s Board of Director since 1994.
 Welcome back, Carol.

 Following a four year term as an elected councillor, Madonna is delighted to serving her community as Deputy Mayor for the next four years.
 Madonna’s educational background from Memorial University has opened doors in a variety of fields such as management, budget planning, finances and marketing.
 Volunteering has always been a large part of her life, including time spent as a soccer coach, junior church choir director among Town events.
 Madonna has a strong sense of pride being a member of the PCSP community.
 She married a lifetime resident of PCSP and has been living here for more than 25 years with he and their three sons, Stephen, Stewart and Andrew.